jamesjharper/integra8/examples/README.md

 - Anything with long running blocking IO

 ## Why not Integra8?
-Integra8 does not aim to replace Rusts existing inbuilt libtest framework. libtest is great, and many of Integra8's features can be replicated with whats already available in the community.
+Integra8 does not aim to replace Rusts existing inbuilt `libtest` framework. `libtest` is great, and many of Integra8's features can be replicated with whats already available in the community.

-> TLDR: Integra8 is kind of like what Robot is for python but with without gherkin style syntax (for now ...)

 ## Table of Contents
+### Fundaments
 1. [Async / Sync](#Async-/-Sync)
 2. [Human Friendly Names and Descriptions](#Human-Friendly-Names-and-Descriptions)
 3. [Allow Failure](#Allow-Failure)